concierge/Concierge/doc/Testing.md

 For examples on writing acceptance tests see [tests/acceptance/test_core_modules.js]

 ### Testing modules

 Grunt will also run tests for modules installed that contain, test/acceptance and test/unit directories.

-For an example see the [aoi module](https://github.com/concierge/aoi)
+For an example see the [HelloConcierge](https://github.com/concierge/HelloConcierge) module.